valeoai/VideoActionModel/README.md

 ## License

 This code repository is licensed under [MIT License](LICENSE).
-The use of pretrained models is subject to the [Model License](LICENSE_MODEL).
+The use of pretrained models is subject to the [RAIL Model License](LICENSE_MODEL).
 VideoActionModel is intended for academic / research purposes only.

 ## Citation